Vizag gas leak brings back chilling memories of Bhopal tragedy

 Vizag Gas leak: What is Styrene?
 How harmful is it?

-Women and children were seen lying on roads struggling to breath, reminiscent of the infamous Bhopal Gas Tragedy when a leak from the Union Carbide plant left around 3,500 dead and many maimed.
+Women and children were seen lying on roads struggling to breathe, reminiscent of the infamous Bhopal Gas Tragedy when a leak from the Union Carbide plant left around 3,500 dead and many maimed.
 The worst-hit Gopalapatnam village reverberated with cries of people for help.

 Many people fell unconscious during their sleep.
 Affected people, suffering writ large on their faces, were rushed to hospitals in autorickshaws and on two-wheelers.
 Visakhapatnam Collector Vinay Chand said 20 ambulances were pressed into service as soon information about the gas leak was received.